eddmann/eddmann.github.io/_posts/2018/2018-08-03-setting-up-caddy-server-within-aws-using-packer-and-terraform.md

 ```

 We define the instance running the supplied AMI (created with Packer) using the newly created Subnet and Security Group.
-So as to access the instance via SSH (and upload web assets) we supply a public key, we then associate the instance with the supplied Elastic IP and attach the externally persistent EBS volume.
+To access the instance via SSH (and upload web assets) we supply a public key.
+We then associate the instance with the supplied Elastic IP and attach the externally persistent EBS volume.
-Like before these values are provided externally by the user, and as such need to be declared within `variables.tf` and `terraform.tfvars`.
+As before, these values are provided externally by the user, and as such need to be declared within `variables.tf` and `terraform.tfvars`.

 ```
 variable "caddy_ami_id" {}